ichoukou/OuyeXie.github.io/Languages/IELTS/13 international tourism.md

         - <b>The past 50 years have seen a considerable increase in ...</b>
         - <b>Two of the primary drawbacks associated with this trend are as follows.</b>
         - this is unlikely to occur while
         - one particularly salient example of this is
+        - <b>Although they are by no means of insurmountable, it is highly unlikely they will be resolved in the foreseeable future.</b>
     - vocabulary/lexis
+        - considerable increase
+        - global tourism
         - undeniable economic prosperity
         - host countries
         - international holidaymaking